Coronary angioplasty

 Recovering from a coronary angioplasty

-It usually takes about a week to recover fully from a planned coronary angioplasty but this can vary.
+It usually takes about a week to recover fully from a planned coronary angioplasty but everyone recovers differently.
+Don’t lift anything heavy or do any strenuous activity for the first week or so.
 Follow your doctor's advice about what you can do during this time.
-Depending on your job, you may be able to return to work after a few days or you may need to take more time off.
-But don’t lift anything heavy or do any strenuous activity for the first week or so.

-You’ll usually be invited to attend a cardiac rehabilitation programme soon after your procedure.
-This will tell you how to exercise and get back to everyday life while keeping your heart healthy.
+Regular exercise can help to keep your heart healthy.
+If you had a heart attack before your procedure, you’ll usually be invited to attend a cardiac rehabilitation programme soon after your coronary angioplasty.
+This will give you advice on how to exercise and get back to everyday life.

 An angioplasty should improve the flow of blood to your heart.
 So if you had angina symptoms before, these should get better.
-If all goes well with the procedure, you should be able to do more, and your quality of life may improve as a result.
+If all goes well with the procedure, you should be able to do more and your quality of life should improve.

 Side-effects of a coronary angioplasty